Don't Let the Bastards Win

 I’ve got no long-term investors or a ‘how-to’ guide (thank you, ChatGPT, for teaching me how to code a website).
 Just a voice in my head that won’t shut up and a vision I can’t shake.

-While I’m trying to hold the line for my family, I’ve been pouring everything I have into this project, one I believe in more than anything I’ve ever created before.
+While I’m caring for my family, I’ve also been pouring everything I have into this project, one I believe in more than anything I’ve ever created before.
+So much so that even my Type-A ‘get shit done’ husband has voiced some concerns.

-It’s fine, though really.
+It’s fine, though, really.

 I think.